BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/04-Download-Models-from-Hugging-Face.md

 mm-download-models.sh 4
 ```

-**Future:** It would be better to get a collection of generic models, download a couple at a time.
+**Future:** It would be better to offer a collection of generic models, download a couple at a time.
+These are geared toward OpenClaw.

 ---
 ### Proceed